Adobe XD, Adobe Illustrator, Adobe Photoshop, Marvel POP App, SurveryMonkey

 A UX/UI Case Study

 As someone who really enjoys fountain pop, I have found that it can be difficult to get my daily fix of caffeine and carbonation when traveling.
 I can always buy a bottle, but it is just not the same as a pop fresh from the tap.
-Many towns that I have traveled to in the US and Canada do not have large chain gas stations (like Kwik Trip or Speedway) or even a fast food restaurant.
+Many small towns that I have traveled to in the US and Canada do not have large chain gas stations (like Kwik Trip or Speedway) or even a fast food restaurant.
 Determining if a gas station or convenience store has fountain pop is almost impossible without stopping and going inside.
 The other problem is that some stores only offer one brand, either Coke or Pepsi products.
 Many people prefer one brand over the other, so it can be frustrating driving around, stopping at various gas stations only to find that they have Pepsi when you want Coke or vice versa.

 For drinkers of fountain pop, finding a place that sells your preferred brand of soda can be difficult while traveling.